Updated in november 2020

-Language also plays a huge role.
-Russian is one of the fastest growing internet languages and this is shown in its millions of users, participation in social media and the number of searches it conducts.
+The language also plays a huge role.
+Russian is one of the fastest-growing internet languages and this is shown in its millions of users, participation in social media, and the number of searches it conducts.
 English is also popular but you cannot assume that everyone is speaking or reading in it.

 Developing for desktop, phone and tablet screens would be the best approach if you are trying to reach more than one country in Europe.

 Facebook is the most popular social network and has slowly been encroaching on native websites such as Hyves (the Netherlands) and nk.pl (Poland).
 However, in Russia, the popularity of VK has held.
 While VK holds more than a passing resemblance to Facebook, its popularity is partly due to its integrated BitTorrent file sharing so films and videos can be viewed and downloaded from the website.

 While you can broadly take Europe as a region and apply general assertions, you should always look at the country you are targeting.
 In particular: